Kaciras/bookshelf/README.md

 # Bookshelf

 ![Screenshot](https://github.com/Kaciras/browser-theme/raw/master/screenshot.webp)

-Only 21 KB minimalist browser new tab page.
+minimalist (< 30 KB) browser new tab page.

 Supported platforms:
-- Firefox >= 98.0
+- Firefox >= 109.0
 - Edge & Chrome >= 89

+> **Note**
+> As of Some of the suggestion providers does not support CORS, Bookshelf need [host permissions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/host_permissions) to read responses of them.
+In Manifest V3 host permissions are disabled by default, you need to turn on it after install.
+>
+> Firefox: goto "about:addons" > extensions > Bookshelf > permissions > Access your data for all websites

 # Shortcuts